anderspippi/iot/opsawg-mud-iot-dns-considerations.md

 IoT device manufacturers are encouraged to anonymizing ways to do update queries.
 For instance, contracting out the update notification service to a third party that deals with a large variety of devices would provide a level of defense against passive eavesdropping.
 Other update mechanisms should be investigated, including use of DNSSEC signed TXT records with current version information.
-This would permit DoT or DoH to provide the update notification.
+This would permit DoT or DoH to convey the update notification in a private fashion.
 This is particularly powerful if a local recursive DoT server is used, which then communicates using DoT over the Internet.

 The more complex case of section {{inprotocol}} postulates that the version number needs to be provided to an intelligent agent that can decided the correct route to do upgrades.